GK Questions and Answers on Plantation Crops in India

 B. Andhra Pradesh

-Explanation: India is the one of the largest producer of rubber in the World.
+Explanation: India is one of the largest producers of rubber in the World.
 Kerala is the largest producer of rubber in India.
+An estimated 60,000 hectares of land is now under rubber cultivation, and in the next five years, the area under the "liquid gold" cultivation would be doubled.
 Hence, D is the correct option.

 5. Which of the following state is not known for the production of cardamom?